cheasomnanglol12/Do-You-Love-Me/README.md

 3. The page will change and you will see a question with the options "Yes" and "No"
 4. You can click the "No" option to see something unique happens but it is okay to click "Yes" too ;)

-Note: The documentation of the code and the log file will be add later